 There is a lot of concern, speculation, and confusion surrounding CBD, hemp and the legality in the United States.
-With information being difficult to find, this article will try to provide some concise information about the subject so the reader can make an informed decision.
+With information on cannabidiol being difficult to find, this article will try to provide some concise information about the subject so the reader can make an informed decision.
 As always, before trying anything suggested here, please make sure to speak with your health professional to make sure it is right for you.

 What Exactly is CBD and Why is it Being put in Coffee?

 Coffee is a staple in almost every household and part of people’s routines.
 Coffee, in itself, is as familiar to those in the workforce as their office or their home.
 There have been health benefits attached to it besides the added energy to get through a stressful day.